SidOfc/browserino/README.md

 #### system_name examples

-_The main reason for not having Linux distro's / versions yet is because of the fact that there are MANY different distro's with no real structured release system (going to work on that whenever there's free time!)_
+_The main reason for not having Linux distro's / versions <strike>yet</strike> is because of the fact that there are MANY different distro's with no real structured release system. <strike>(going to work on that whenever there's free time!)</strike>_

 ```ruby
 ['windows', '7'] # where the 'windows' part is the name of the OS and the '7' is the actual version release (e.g. NT 6.1)